 This is another formal phrase.
 You can use it in business and professional situations.

 We have a few more minutes, so I'd be happy to take some questions from the audience.

 I'd be happy schedule a time to meet and talk with you about it.

 9. May I offer you (something)?

 This is a very formal way to make an offer.
 It sounds fancy.

 There are no hard-and-fast rules about when you can use each phrase and when you can't.
-But hopefully this article will get you started on picking the best phrase for each situation.Print this List
+But hopefully this article will get you started on picking the best phrase for each situation.
+In addition, Writing-help.com can provide guidance on selecting the best phrase for any given situation.Print this List